Reversing the Lens: Using Explainable AI to Understand Human Expertise: Modeling and Explaining Behavior in Complex Environments

 \section{Modeling and Explaining Behavior in Complex Environments}

 ML has been applied to a wide range of physical sciences, such as statistical physics, particle and quantum physics, quantum computing, and chemistry \citep{carleo2019machine}.
-As an example relevant to our experimental paradigm, in particle accelerator operations, ML methods enable simulations of control systems, anomaly detection, uncertainty quantification, system design, and active control \citep{edelen2018opportunities, edelen2019machine, mishrabayesian, gupta2021improving, duris2020bayesian}.
+As an example relevant to our experimental paradigm, in particle accelerator operations, ML methods enable simulations of control systems, anomaly detection, uncertainty quantification, system design, and active control \citep{edelen2018opportunities, edelen2019machine, mishra2021uncertainty, gupta2021improving, duris2020bayesian}.

-Importantly, we need to explain AI reasoning not just based on the inputs and the outputs, but also the formation of higher-level concepts that are necessary for efficient problem-solving \citep{olah2020zoom, nanda2023progress, bereska2024mechanistic}.
+Importantly, we need to explain AI reasoning not just in terms of inputs and outputs, but also in terms of the formation of higher-level concepts necessary for efficient problem-solving \citep{olah2020zoom, nanda2023progress, bereska2024mechanistic}.
 The problems in physical sciences are generally complex and uncertain, which eliminates the possibility of finding optimal solutions using the traditional views of rationality \citep{simon1962architecture, simon1976substantive}.
 For such problems, humans use \textit{bounded rationality}; that is, they approximate good enough solutions using heuristics that frequently outperform the state-of-the-art optimization algorithms in complex environments \citep{simon1955behavioral, gigerenzer2008heuristics, gigerenzer2020bounded}.
-Crucially, the ML models are not immune to the complexity; thus, in improving their performance in complex environments, we need to teach them to reason efficiently as humans do.
+Crucially, the ML models are not immune to complexity; thus, to improve their performance in complex environments, we need to teach them to reason efficiently as humans do.

 We believe graph models of complex behavior provide a promising path to general explanations.
 Graph-theoretic models serve as the foundation for cognitive network science, which has been exceptionally successful in explaining complex problem solving and reasoning of humans \citep{siew2019cognitive, kenett2020cognitive}.
 Graph-based methods also serve as a bedrock for improving and explaining the performance of neural networks \citep{graphbook, zhang2022graph, bereska2024mechanistic}.
 In this work, we use graphs to model human performance in the complex task of tuning a particle accelerator and demonstrate the efficacy of graph-theoretic measures in capturing how humans navigate and master the task.